Your energy supplier has put its prices up

 Your supplier should remind you when your contract is about to end.

-You don’t have to wait until your contract ends before you switch supplier.
+If you find a cheaper deal you don’t have to wait until your contract ends before you switch supplier.
 You can switch without paying a fee if your contract ends in fewer than 7 weeks.
 You can switch earlier if your supplier contacts you and says you can.

 If your fixed tariff has already ended, you can still switch supplier or tariff.
 Contact your supplier to ask about their other tariffs or check how to switch supplier.